 For years I had the same list of New Year’s resolutions.
-I’d start each year with determination and energy and I’d even make a start on most of them but by the end of the year, they would have all fizzled out into nothing and I’d start the new year with that same list again.
+I’d start each year with determination and energy and I’d even make a start on most of them.
+But by the end of the year, they would have all fizzled out into nothing and I’d start the new year with that same list again.
 My bucket list was the same.
 I also had a list of amazing life goals, places I wanted to see, things I wanted to do and I might occasionally look into them but it never went anywhere.

-1. Write your goals down: they can be big goals, little goals and everything in between.
+They can be big goals, little goals and everything in between.
 It can be as long or as short as you want.
 Remember, it’s YOUR list, it needs to work for you.
 I’m sure you noticed that my list includes a lot of travel but if that’s not your thing, that’s totally fine!
 It might be finally writing that book you’ve always wanted to or learning to play an instrument or making your stage debut.
 You can hand write your list, you can make it a note on your phone or a document on your computer.
 The important thing is that it’s somewhere that you can review it and make changes to it regularly.

-2. Pick one goal and break it down: a lot of people miss this step but it’s the most important one!
+A lot of people miss this step but it’s the most important one!
 The trick for getting any goal off your list and into reality is to work out what steps you need to take in order to achieve it.
 For example, when I break down a travel goal, my steps would include speaking with travel agents, researching the area and working out dates in the year I’d like to visit and how long I can be there.
 If you’re writing a book, your steps might be outlining what you would like to include in your book and researching how to get published.
 If you’re learning an instrument, your steps might be researching music classes in your area and working out whether you’d like to purchase or hire the instrument.

 Try to write down at least 3 steps that you would have to take but if there are more, that’s absolutely fine too!
 Don’t worry if they’re not in order as you’re writing them down.
 Once you have all the steps, you can easily rewrite your list and put the steps in the order you need to take them.
 Again, the important thing is they’re written down somewhere that you can review regularly.

-3. Schedule 10 minutes into each day to actually take the steps: we schedule so many things, hair appointments, doctor appointments, kids’ parties, meetings with clients but how often do we schedule time into our day to take action on our dreams?
+We schedule so many things, hair appointments, doctor appointments, kids’ parties, meetings with clients but how often do we schedule time into our day to take action on our dreams?
 Seldom, if ever, right?
 This step is nearly as important as step 2 though.
 The only way you can take action on your goals every day is to make sure you’ve set aside time every day to do so.

 Schedule that time in your calendar right now and put it on repeat!
 It can be during your lunch break, it can be after you put the kids to bed for the night, it can be while you’re waiting for your dinner to cook, it can be before you exercise in the morning.
 Find yourself 10 minutes somewhere, schedule it and put an alert on as a reminder.
 If you’re still using an old school paper planner, block that time out of each day for at least the month right now but still put an alarm on your phone as a reminder.
 When your scheduled time for the day starts, step away from social media and any other distractions, get out the list of steps you created above and work your way through them.